Understanding Single Tooth Bridges

 Faster and less complicated procedure

 A single tooth bridge is non-surgical.
-This is unlike dentures or an implant which may require pre-treatment procedures such as bone augmentation to prepare the mouth.
+This is unlike dentures or an implant, which may require pre-treatment procedures such as bone grafts to prepare the mouth — see what to expect from a dental implant procedure.
 And because there is no surgery involved, the recovery time for a single tooth bridge is very minimal.

 Restores chewing and speaking functions